Ziggyh14/Spatial-Audio-Game-Engine/README.md

 target_link_libraries(out PUBLIC hush::hush)
 ```
-Once added, run `cmake build .` in your project's root directory then nativgate to the created `/build` directory and run `make` to build your executable.
-Which can be run now with `./build/out`
+Once added, create a directory /build and inside of it run `cmake build ..` then run `make` to build your executable.
+Which can be run now with `./out`

 ## Usage
 Now what hush is linked, you can add